aajtodd/googleapi-expr/README.md

-This repo is a copy a specific subdirectory of the googleapi repo.
-The repo itslef is quite large and I don't want to pick the whole thing up as a submodule.
+This repo is a copy specific subdirectories of the googleapi repo to support the Rust implementation of the Common Expression Language.
+The repo itself is quite large and I don't want to pick the whole thing up as a submodule.
 This should make it easier to consume.